cartalyst/cart/docs/introduction/installation.md

 	// Get all the items from the cart
 	$items = $cart->items();

 > **Note 1:** Please make sure that the `storage/sessions` folder exists and has write access by the web server.
-This can be changed to other folder structure if required.
+This can be changed to another folder if required.

-> **Note 2:** To setup garbage collection, call the gc method on the FileSessionHandler `$fileSessionHandler->gc($seconds);`, You can also setup a function that randomizes calls to this function rather than calling it on every request.
+> **Note 2:** To setup garbage collection, call the gc method on the FileSessionHandler `$fileSessionHandler->gc($lifetime);`, You can also setup a function that randomizes calls to this function rather than calling it on every request.

 The package also has optional Laravel 4 support.
 The integration into the framework is done in seconds.